CPTC-CAM/PickAndPlace/README.md

 This repo uses Wandelbots NOVA to create a pick and place application.
 App interface uses TypeScript and React.
 The UR5-cb3 robot uses Wandelscript to send commands

+This app was built with
+- NOVA 28.8.1
+- Nvidia Omniverse and Isaac Sim 4.1

 ## Installing NOVA
 To create an app, a local or cloud hosted instance of NOVA must be available.
 Installing a local instance of NOVA via Hyper-V is proven to work